kipkir/alx-low_level_programming/0x02-functions_nested_loops/README.md

-computes the absolute value of the integer
+prints the last digit of a number